Options Page

 Basic Usage

-To create an options page, simply open up your functions.php file and add the following line of code:
+To create an options page, open your functions.php file, and add the following code:

 if( function_exists('acf_add_options_page') ) {